cran/vapour/README.md

 required GDAL will be downloaded and used when building the package.
 This installation is self-contained and only affects the use of R, it can be used alongside other applications using GDAL.

+For MacOS the package build is controlled by an internal CRAN process including configure arguments for the gdal and proj data directories.

 ## Purpose